How can I access and understand citation data?

 Please note: citation counts can vary between platforms due to differences in coverage, such as:

-Both compare the number of citations a publication receives to the average for similar outputs (same field, publication type, and year).
+Both metrics compare the actual citation count of a publication with the expected average for similar outputs (same field, publication year, and document type).

 How to interpret these metrics: